Back to menu

 Inscriptions do mention castra of the vigiles in Ostia and Portus.
 In two inscriptions from Ostia, from 207 AD, Septimius Severus and his son Caracalla are called restitutores castrorum.
 In a third inscription Iulia Domna, wife of Septimius, is called mater castrorum.[2]
 In an inscription from Portus, from the Severan period, the word castra has been preserved, so there was a camp there as well, of which only a few walls were found.
 This does not prove that there were castra in Rome as well.
 In Ostia detachments from Rome were active for periods of four months, so that the men needed temporary housing.

 The duration of the stay in the harbours, four months, is surprisingly short.
 Knowledge of the city and fire hazards had to be built up time and again by each detachment.
 Perhaps centurions stayed in the harbours permanently, for continuity.
 What motivated this short period deserves further study.
-Perhaps it resulted from the intertwining of the reservoir of vigiles with the population of the city of Rome (in houses and apartments), as opposed to forming a separate entity (in a military camp).
-The right to free grain may also be considered here.
-It makes no sense for soldiers living in barracks and receiving their meals there.
-Virlouvet and Sablayrolles more or less avoid this issue by suggesting that the real importance was the resulting eligibility for further donations (congiaria) and the rise in social status.[2]
+Perhaps it resulted from the intertwining of the pool of vigiles with the population of the city of Rome (in houses and apartments), as opposed to forming a separate entity (in a military camp).
+A longer stay in the harbours would take them away from their family for a long period of time.

 The Augusteum